grace-ac/sr320.github.io/_posts/2019-06-07-egg-development.md

 ### Preparation
 *Pt Whitney*
-I got to Pt Whitney around 9:30am and grabbed 28 geoduck (Molly wanted 25 to spawn).
+I got to Pt Whitney around 9:30am (took the 7:55am ferry) and grabbed 28 geoduck (Molly wanted 25 to spawn).
 I placed them all in the same cooler.

 *Taylor*
 I arrived a little after 10am, and started by discussing the plans with Brent and Benoit.
 Brent helped sort through the geoduck to help find me three diploid, then I sexed them and stopped once I had three ripe females.